2 Techniques for Counting

 How many outcomes are there where at least two people share a birthday?

-This is difficult to evaluate by hand, but easy in R. For a room of \(k=30\) people, this probability is:
+This is difficult for us to evaluate by hand, but easy for a computer.
+For a room of \(n=30\) people, this probability is:

-In fact, it only takes \(k=23\) people to have better-than-even odds of having a shared birthday!
-Verify this for yourself by editing the R code above.
+In fact, it only takes \(n=23\) people to have better-than-even odds of having a shared birthday!
+Verify this for yourself by editing code above.

 Our last example comes from the poker, one of the world’s most popular gambling card games.
 We provide a brief introduction to poker for those who are unfamiliar with the game.